KevinLiao159/MyDataSciencePortfolio/README.md

 Before we get into the Keras implementation of Neural Collaborative Filtering (NCF), let's quickly review Matrix Factorization and how it is implemented in the context of Neural Networks.

-Here is the illustration of the math
+Here is the illustration of the math:
 ![Matrix factorization](https://cdn-images-1.medium.com/max/2000/1*WrOoSr49lQs43auSsLlLdg.png)

 Essentially, each user and item is projected onto a latent space, represented by a latent vector.
 The more similar the two latent vectors are, the more related the corresponding users’ preference.
 Since we factorize the user-item matrix into the same latent space, we can measure the similarity of any two latent vectors with cosine-similarity or dot product.

 In Neural Network, we will implement an embedding layer.
-We usually map a user information to a user embedded vector, and map a item information to an item vector.
+We usually map a user one-hot encoded vector to a user embedded vector, and map a item one-hot encoded vector to an item vector.
 Then we will do a element-wise multiplication between user latent vector and item latent vector.
-The objective function is to minimize the MSE between the predictions and the ratings.
+Now we have a element-wise user-item latent vector.

+In traditional matrix factorization, we would just sum up the vector, which is also the dot product of user latent vector and item latent vector.
+Then we minimize the loss between the dot product of these two and the true ratings in user-item association matrix

+However, in the world of neural network, we can generalize matrix factorization by feeding the element-wise user-item latent vector into FC layer.
+The Neural FC layer can be any kind neuron connections.
+With the complicated connection and non-linearity in the Neural CF layers, this model is capable of properly estimating the complex interactions between user and item in the latent space.
+Then the objective function is to minimize the loss between the predictions and the ratings.
 This is exactly how Generalized Matrix Factorization (GMF) is implemented.
-Below is illustration
+Below is the graph of network architecture:
 ![Generalized Matrix Factorization (GMF)](https://cdn-images-1.medium.com/max/2000/1*EA03sZsfJ4wu8yMoU6xwPQ.png)

+To further generalize the process of matrix factorization in neural network, we need to increase the complexity in hypothesis space of the network and remove calucation rules from the neural topology.
+This means we will remove the element-wise multiplication layer and add more Neural CF layers, for example, multiple layer perceptron (MLP), can be placed after the concat layer of user and item embedded layers.
+And this is the Multi-Layer Perceptron (MLP) model.
+Below is the graph of network architecture:
 ![Multi-Layer Perceptron (MLP)](https://cdn-images-1.medium.com/max/1600/1*sTBtqrsQzTKlZ8hSU7I6FQ.png)

+Now that we understand how generalized matrix factorization works in the world of neural network, the next question is how we can improve the model.
+One simple trick that is often used in Machine Learning competition is "stacking".
+In neural networks, "stacking" means we concat the outputs of GMF and MLP networks and connect it with the sigmoid activation output layer.
+And this is Neural Matrix Factorization (NeuMF).
+Below is the graph of network architecture:
 ![Neural Matrix Factorization (NeuMF)](https://cdn-images-1.medium.com/max/1600/1*CoETyuU36fshduKAfFhCrg.png)

-add png for model visualization